Interstate 81: History

 I-81 roughly parallels the Great Indian Warpath, an old Indian trail that connected New York to the Piedmont region of the southeastern United States via Virginia and West Virginia.
 A series of roads linking Virginia to Maryland through Martinsburg were present on maps as early as 1873.
+These trails gradually evolved into the road that became US 11 in 1926.
 New York was originally served by New York State Route 2 (NY 2), a road built in 1924; NY 2 was replaced by US 11 in 1927.
 A highway that largely followed the path of US 11 was built and became known as the Penn-Can Highway.
-On August 14, 1957, the highway was redesigned as I-81.
+A controlled-access highway connecting Knoxville, Tennessee, to Washington, D.C. was proposed in a report called Toll Roads and Free Roads, which was produced by the Bureau of Public Roads (BPR), the predecessor agency to the Federal Highway Administration (FHWA) The full route of the highway that would become I-81 first appeared in the National Interregional Highway Committee's 1944 report titled Interregional Highways.
+This plan was reaffirmed three years later in a plan produced by the Public Roads Administration of the now-defunct Federal Works Agency.
+On August 14, 1957, the highway was designated as I-81.

 In New York, the first segments of what would become I-81 were begun in 1954.
 In Maryland, the Interstate was begun with the Hagerstown Bypass in the mid-1950s.
 After several bouts of expansion, the freeway was completed from US 40 (now Maryland Route 144 [MD 144]) to the Pennsylvania state line in 1958 and marked as I-81 in 1959.
 Bidding on contracts in West Virginia opened in July 1958.
 In Virginia, the first Interstate hearing was held in February 1957.
 At the end of 1957, construction began on a 1 mi stretch near Buchanan, Virginia.
 A 4 mi section of the Interstate opened in 1959.
 A stretch in Harrisonburg was opened as well.
 By late 1963, 85 mi in Virginia were open.
+Construction in Tennessee began in the late 1950s with short sections at each end.